phoebemma/intron-retention/README.md

   2.  `/archive` Old scripts used but not wished to be discarded

-  3.  `new_data_extraction.R` .
-This extracts the individual splicing
+  3.  `data_compilation.R` .
+This extracts the individual splicing data
-      data and metadata and then merges them into one dataset ready for modelling
+      and metadata and then merges them into one dataset ready for modelling

   4.  `model_building.R` .
 This uses seqwrap to build the model